mkhstar/suneditor-react/README.md

 import SunEditor,{buttonList} from "suneditor-react";
 /*
-	buttonList.basic = basic tools for wordprocessing
+	buttonList.basic = basic buttons for wordprocessing
-	buttonList.formatting = most tools used for formatting buttonList.complex = contains most of the buttons
+	buttonList.formatting = most tools used for formatting - This is the default option buttonList.complex = contains most of the buttons

+	Note that you do not need to pass plugins explicitly from the suneditor package. suneditor-react handles it behind the scenes
 */

 //...
 render() {
 	return <SunEditor setOptions={{
 				    height: 200,
-				    buttonList: buttonList.formatting // Or Array of button list }} />
+					buttonList: buttonList.formatting // Or Array of button list, eg. [['font', 'align'], ['image']]
+					// Other option
+			}} />
 }
 ```